 - Appropriate length of time in treatment program.

 - Assurance that benefits of decreased attendance outweigh possible risks of diversion.

-For those individuals who desire to become totally free of chemical dependency and are tired of the need to ingest a dose of methadone each and every day – and wish to end their enforced relationship with the methadone maintenance clinic – methadone addiction treatment is a solution to your problem!
+For those individuals who desire to become totally free of chemical dependency and are tired of the need to ingest a dose of methadone each and every day – and wish to end their enforced relationship with the methadone maintenance clinic – methadone treatment is a solution to your problem!
 The Lakehouse Recovery Center offers a methadone addiction treatment program designed to help you safely and effectively end your dependence upon methadone without transferring to an addiction or craving for another form of narcotic and without interfering with your career or education.